elenderg/PAL-1000/instruções de compilação.md

 `To decide if a rider is on any possessive (type 1 - single-quote, s, non-glom-byte):`

-`If the rider's source does not start with "_'s", say no.`
+`If the rider's source does not start with "'s", say no.`

 `Privatize the rider.`